HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 The WordPress community maintains the CMS and services requirements for additional functionality through custom services and products (themes and plugins).
 This community has an outsized impact, with a relatively small number of people maintaining both the CMS itself and providing the additional functionality which makes WordPress sufficiently powerful and flexible that it can service most types of websites.
 This flexibility is important when explaining the market share, but also complicates the discussion around WordPress based site performance.

-Contributors from the WordPress community recently acknowledged the current state of performance, in this [proposal](https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/) to create a performance dedicated core team, which can hopefully improve the current performance of the average WordPress sites.
+Contributors from the WordPress community recently acknowledged the current state of performance, in this <a hreflang="en" href="https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/">proposal</a> to create a performance dedicated core team, which can hopefully improve the current performance of the average WordPress sites.

 ### Adoption

-First, we’ll examine WordPress adoption by geography, across all sites in our dataset.
+First, we examined WordPress adoption by geography, across all sites in our dataset.

 {{ figure_markup(
   image="wordpress-adoption-geo.png",